Zia-ul-Haq: Postponement of elections

 My sole aim is to organise free and fair elections which would be held in October this year.
 Soon after the polls, power will be transferred to the elected representatives of the people.
 I give a solemn assurance that I will not deviate from this schedule.

 He also stated that the Constitution had not been abrogated, but temporarily suspended.
 Zia did not trust the civilian institutions and legislators to ensure the country's governance; therefore, in October 1977, he announced the postponement of the electoral plan and decided to start an accountability process for politicians.
 On television, Zia strongly defended his decision for postponing the elections and demanded the "scrutiny of political leaders who had engaged in malpractice in the past".
 Thus, the PNA adopted its policy of "retribution first, elections later".
 Zia's policy severely tainted his credibility as many saw the broken promise as malicious.
 Another motive was that Zia widely suspected that once out of power, the size of PPP allies would swell and result in better electoral performances.
 This led to request for postponement of elections by right-wing Islamists as well as left-wing socialists, formerly allied with Bhutto, who displaced Bhutto in the first place.
-Zia dispatched an intelligence unit,the Inter-Services Intelligence (ISI)'s Political Wing, dispatching Brigadier General Taffazul Hussain Siddiqiui to Bhutto's native province, Sindh, to assess whether people would accept martial law.
+Zia dispatched an intelligence unit, the Inter-Services Intelligence (ISI)'s Political Wing, dispatching Brigadier General Taffazul Hussain Siddiqiui to Bhutto's native province, Sindh, to assess whether people would accept martial law.
 The Political Wing also contacted the several Islamists and conservatives, promising an election, with the PNA power-sharing the government with Zia.
 The military government successfully divided and separated secular political forces from right-wing Islamists and conservatives, and later purged each member of the secular front.

 A disqualification tribunal was formed, and several individuals who had been members of parliament were charged with malpractice and disqualified from participating in politics at any level for the next seven years.
 A white paper document was issued, incriminating the deposed Bhutto government on several counts.

 It is reported by senior officers that when Zia met federal secretaries for the first time as leader of the country after martial law, he said that "He does not possess the charisma of Bhutto, personality of Ayub Khan or the legitimacy of Liaquat Ali Khan" thereby implying how can he be marketed.

-Doctrine of necessity
+Supreme Court support for Zia's dictatorship

 Nusrat Bhutto, the wife of the deposed prime minister, filed a suit against Zia's government, challenging the validity of his military coup.
-The Supreme Court ruled, in what would later be known as the doctrine of necessity, that, given the dangerously unstable political situation of the time, Zia's overthrow of the Bhutto government was legal on the grounds of necessity.
+The Supreme Court ruled, in what would later be known as the doctrine of necessity, that Zia's overthrow of the Bhutto government was legal on the grounds of necessity.
 The judgement tightened Zia's hold on the government.